Let's Get It On (song): Plagiarism allegations

-In August 2016, the family of Ed Townsend sued English musician Ed Sheeran over his song "Thinking Out Loud", saying that "the melodic, harmonic, and rhythmic compositions of 'Thinking' are substantially and/or strikingly similar to the drum composition of 'Let's Get It On'."
-The case was dismissed without prejudice in February 2017.
+In August 2016, the family of Ed Townsend sued the English musician Ed Sheeran over his song "Thinking Out Loud", saying that "the melodic, harmonic, and rhythmic compositions of 'Thinking' are substantially and/or strikingly similar to the drum composition of 'Let's Get It On'."
 Two years later, in June 2018, Sheeran was again sued on similar grounds, this time for $100 million in damages by Structured Asset Sales, owners of one-third of the copyright to "Let's Get It On".

-Cover versions

-The song was covered by The Power Station on their 1996 album Living in Fear, with lead vocal by Robert Palmer.
+The Townsend family claim was rejected in a jury trial in May 2023.